pyfar/pyfar/CONTRIBUTING.rst

 Functions and classes should

 * have a single clear purpose and a functionality limited to that purpose.
-Conditional arguments are fine in some cases but are an indicator that a function or class does not have a clear purpose.
-Conditional arguments are
+Conditional parameters are fine in some cases but are an indicator that a function or class does not have a clear purpose.
+Conditional parameters are

-  - arguments that are obsolete if another argument is provided
+  - parameters that are obsolete if another parameter is provided
-  - arguments that or necessary only if another argument is provided
+  - parameters that are necessary only if another parameter is provided
-  - arguments that must have a specific value depending on other arguments
+  - parameters that must have a specific value depending on other parameters

-* be split into multiple functions or classes if their purpose is not clear or the functionality not well limited.
+* be split into multiple functions or classes if the functionality not well limited.
 * contain documentation for all input and output parameters.
 * contain examples in the documentation if they are non-trivial to use.
 * contain comments in the code that explain decisions and parts that are not trivial to read from the code.
 As a rule of thumb, too much comments are better than to little comments.